SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 You're now ready to package the solution, deploy it on the SharePoint Online App Catalog, and play with.
 You can follow the instructions provided in section ["Run and test the solution"](./Building-Your-First-Bot-Powered-ACE.md#run-and-test-the-solution) of the reference article ["Building your first Bot Powered Adaptive Card Extension."](./Building-Your-First-Bot-Powered-ACE.md)

-When you deploy and run a multitenant Bot Powered ACE solution on a target tenant and you run it for the first time, users need to grant consent to your Azure Bot application to access Microsoft Graph with delegated permissions.
+Consider a Bot Powered ACE configured for multitenant and deployed on a target tenant.
+The first time users run it, they need to grant consent to your Azure Bot application to access Microsoft Graph with delegated permissions.
 The user's consent is collected through a custom dialog provided by Microsoft Entra ID.
-In the following picture you can see the user's consent dialog in action.
+In the following picture, you can see the user's consent dialog in action.

 ![The popup dialog of Microsoft Entra ID to collect the user's consent to access specific resources based on the current Azure Bot application permissions.](./images/Bot-Powered-ACE-Secured-Consent-Multitenant.png)